Priyanka-2027/Eamcet_college_predictor/README.md

 - **📊 Interactive Dashboard**: Visual representation of college data and trends
 - **🔍 Advanced Search**: Filter colleges by name, location, branch, and more
 - **⚖️ College Comparison**: Compare up to 5 colleges side by side
-- **📱 Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **📱 Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices.
-- **🔐 Secure Authentication**: JWT-based user authentication and authorization
+- **🔐 Secure Authentication**: JWT-based user authentication and authorization.
 - **🌓 Dark/Light Mode**: Toggle between themes for comfortable viewing.
 - **❤️ Favorites System**: Save and manage your preferred colleges.